Discord-Net-Labs/Discord.Net-Labs/docs/faq/commands/interaction.md

 If you are using `RunMode.Async` you need to setup your post-execution pipeline around `CommandExecuted` events.

-## How do i check if the executing user has * permission?
+## How do I check if the executing user has * permission?

 Refer to the [documentation about preconditions]

-## How do i send the HTTP Response from inside the command modules.
+## How do I send the HTTP Response from inside the command modules.

 Set the `RestResponseCallback` property of [InteractionServiceConfig] with a delegate for handling HTTP Responses and use [RestInteractionModuleBase] to create your command modules. `RespondAsync()` and `DeferAsync()` methods of this module base will use the